-THIS EDGE MUST BE ON TOP OF THE SPRING COIL.
+1. THIS EDGE MUST BE ON TOP OF THE SPRING COIL.

-Figure B- Wave Washer
+Figure B - Wave Washer (2-19)

-- H. Inspect the molded rubber Nose Seal (2-17) for damage, tears, etc. on both the adapter and poppet sealing surfaces. - I. Depress the Collar Stop Assy (1-31) and verify that the Collar (2-27) cannot be retracted with the Poppet Operating Handle (2-1 or 1-B) in any position but the full closed position. - J. With the Poppet (2-15) closed and the Collar Stop Assy (1-31) depressed, push the Collar (2-27) to the retracted position while observing that the spring loaded Detent Pin (2-26) extends and locks Collar. - K. With the Poppet (2-15) closed, precisely measure the distance between outer surface of the molded seal and the adjacent surface of the coupler body at two places 180° apart.
-If the average of these two measurements exceeds 0.100 inch (2.54 mm), the internal linkages are excessively worn and the coupler should be withdrawn from service and completely overhauled. - Apply 60 psig minimum air pressure to unit connector.
-The Piston Assy should open.
-Maintain air pressure, and using a flashlight, carefully inspect O-Ring (3-18).
+H. Inspect the molded rubber Nose Seal (2-17) for damage, tears, etc. on both the adapter and poppet sealing surfaces.

+- I. Depress the Collar Stop Assembly (1-31) and verify that the Collar (2-27) cannot be retracted with the Poppet Operating Handle (2-1 or 1-B) in any position but the full closed position. - J. With the Poppet (2-15) closed and the Collar Stop Assembly (1-31) depressed, push the Collar (2-27) to the retracted position while observing that the spring-loaded Detent Pin (2-26) extends and locks the Collar. - K. With the Poppet (2-15) closed, precisely measure the distance between outer surface of the molded seal and the adjacent surface of the coupler body at two places 180° apart.
+If the average of these two measurements exceeds 0.100 inch (2.54 mm), the internal linkages are excessively worn and the coupler should be withdrawn from service and completely overhauled. - Apply 60-psig minimum air pressure to unit connector.
+The Piston Assembly should open.
+Maintain air pressure and, using a flashlight, carefully inspect O-ring (3-18).
 With the air pressure maintained, place a bubble of liquid soap solution over vent port in Housing (3-32) at Filter (3-34) and observe for excessive leakage.
 A bubble may form with the soap solution.
-However, if the bubble quickly forms and breaks, the unit should be overhauled and Seal (3-30) and O-Ring (3-29) need replacing.
+However, if the bubble quickly forms and breaks, the unit should be overhauled and Seal (3-30) and O-ring (3-29) need replacing.
 Note: The seal cartridge has been made more robust and resistant to leakage by the modification of the Seal (3-30) to include an energizing internal spring.
 The new Retainer (3-31) and the new Seal Housing (3-28) are not interchangeable with either the superseded Seal (3-30A) or the superseded Seal Housing (3-28A), refer to Figure 3.
-Upgrade kit KD64800-13 is available and contains the needed Seal Housing (3-28) and Retainer (3-31) for overhaul of the seal cartridge.
+Upgrade kit KD64900-8 is available and contains the needed Seal Housing (3-28) and Retainer (3-31) for overhaul of the seal cartridge.
 Relieve air pressure.
 Unit piston should close.
-Using the flashlight, inspect relief valve passage in unit Seal Retainer (3-14) and verify it is clean and not clogged.

-- M. If the unit contains Option C, Product Selection, inspect for security, effectiveness and damage.
-Verify that product selector bolt heads are flush to 0.03 inch (0.76 mm) below the adjacent Collar (2-27) surface. - N. Lubricate unit outlet O-Ring (4-22), (4-12), (5-7) or Teflon Seal (6A-9) on Option 4 Female Adapter, as appropriate, with petroleum jelly.
-Reassemble and safety lock the female half quick disconnect (options 3 & 4 only) the female half quick disconnect per paragraph 7.1.2.I. - O. Check the mating flange on the Elbow (1-1) with the Body (2-5) for damage to the studs in the

-Elbow (1-1) or the wall of the Elbow (1-1).
-Check the wall between the inner diameter of the coupler upper half Elbow (1-1) and the studs.
+Using a flashlight, inspect relief valve passage in unit Seal Retainer (3-14) and verify it is clean and not clogged. - M. If the unit contains Option C, Product Selection, inspect for security, effectiveness and damage.
+Verify that product selector bolt heads are flush to 0.03 inch (0.76 mm) below the adjacent Collar (2-27) surface. - N. Lubricate unit outlet O-ring (4-6) or Teflon Seal (5A-9), as appropriate, with petroleum jelly.
+Reassemble and safety lock the female half quick disconnect per paragraphs 7.1.
+F thru I. - O. Check the mating flange on the Elbow (1-1) with the Body (2-5) for damage to the threaded holes or the wall of the Elbow (1-1).
+Check the wall between the inner diameter of the coupler upper half Elbow (1-1) and the threaded holes.
 The diameter should be smooth and continuous with no evidence of bulging or hairline cracks.
-If the wall is bulged or cracked, the studs retaining holes are already over stressed and the part is no longer safe for use.
+If the wall is bulged or cracked, the threads are already over stressed and the part is no longer safe for use.
 The coupler Elbow (1-1) will have to be replaced.